We regulate Victorian water businesses through price reviews, codes, guidelines and performance monitoring.

 Our PREMO water pricing framework puts customers at the centre of a water business's decision making.
 We also review how the framework is performing over time.

 The Water Industry Act 1994 and the Water Act 1989 are administered by the Department of Environment, Land, Water and Planning.
-These two pieces of legislation set out consumer obligations when dealing with water businesses, including:
+These documents set out consumer obligations when dealing with water businesses, including:

 - providing notice to water businesses if you move premises